scds/text-analysis-1/or-prep.md

 * Store blank rows - leave checked if you want to preserve the paragraph structure of the document; otherwise uncheck*
 * Store file source (if using multiple documents) - if you wish to "reconstitute" your documents later (i.e. output them as separate documents), leave checked

-\* OpenRefine has a ceiling on the number of rows you can work with (~1,000,000) so you may wish to conserve resources by excluding blank rows.
+\**OpenRefine has a ceiling on the number of rows you can work with (~1,000,000) so you may wish to conserve resources by excluding blank rows.*

 Give your project a name and `Create Project >>` to open your document(s) in OpenRefine.

 ## OpenRefine step 2: Initial Data Analysis

-Although you will already have done most of your initial data analysis in another tool, you will often learn something new about how your text files are structured when you upload them to OpenRefine - e.g. where line breaks occur or how characters might be interpreted differently in OpenRefine from the text editor you used for any earlier initial data analysis.
+Although you will already have done much of your initial data analysis in another tool, you will often learn something new about how your text files are structured when you upload them to OpenRefine - e.g. where line breaks occur or how characters might be interpreted differently in OpenRefine from the text editor you used for any earlier initial data analysis.
 There can be consequences for the pre-processing steps you undertake, so take some time to review the data in OpenRefine before performing any transformations.
 You may discover that you need to do some pre-processing tasks with the .txt files in a text editor before re-uploading them to OpenRefine.

 For example, longer words in newspapers and other justified typeset documents will sometimes be split over two lines separated with a hyphen or dash - it is usually easier to reconnect them in a text editor like TextEdit or Notepad++ before uploading to OpenRefine using a find-and-replace function in the editor (make a copy of your data first, as it is a destructive edit).